kosmikgirl/kosmikgirl/README.md

 :bulb: &nbsp; I'm currently (and always) improving my problem solving skills.
 How?
 Doing challenges && solving tasks at Hackerrank (yay).

 :book: &nbsp; In continuous process of keep learning Front End Technologies.
 React lover.
+Learning Lit.

 :mag_right: &nbsp; I’m looking to collaborate on a company that is aligned with my purpose.
 That's right, I want to help to make this world a better place to live.